-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to erythromycin may increase the risk for birth defects over that background risk.
+This sheet talks about exposure to erythromycin during a pregnancy or while breastfeeding.
 This information should not take the place of medical care and advice from your health care professional.

 What is erythromycin?

 I just found out that I am pregnant.
-Should I stop taking my erythromycin?
+Should I stop taking erythromycin?

-There are no studies looking specifically to see if exposure to erythromycin taken in the first trimester would increase the chance of having a miscarriage.
-However, studies that have looked at the risk for birth defects have not found a higher rate of miscarriage.
+Miscarriage can occur in any pregnancy.
+No studies have looked specifically at exposure to erythromycin and the chance of miscarriage.
+However, studies that have looked at erythromycin and the chance for birth defects have not seen a higher rate of miscarriage.

-Some reports suggest that exposure to erythromycin during pregnancy might be associated with an increased chance of pyloric stenosis (a narrowing of the opening from the stomach to the small intestines).
+Some reports suggest that using erythromycin during pregnancy might be associated with an increased chance of pyloric stenosis (a narrowing of the opening from the stomach to the small intestines).
 Other studies have not supported this finding.
-In addition, the majority of studies have not shown an increased chance for adverse outcomes when erythromycin in used later in pregnancy.
+In addition, the majority of studies have not shown an increased chance for other adverse outcomes when erythromycin in used later in pregnancy.

 Can I take erythromycin when I am breastfeeding?

-Yes, erythromycin can be taken by a woman that is breastfeeding.
-Small amounts of erythromycin can get into breast milk, but it is unlikely to affect the nursing infant.
-In one study, a higher chance of pyloric stenosis was seen in infants whose breastfeeding mothers were prescribed erythromycin at the time of birth or within ninety days after.
-While we know the mothers were prescribed the medication we do not know if it was actually taken.
-A more controlled study did not support an association between exposure to erythromycin while breastfeeding and a higher chance for pyloric stenosis.
+Small amounts of erythromycin can get into breast milk, but these amounts are unlikely to affect the nursing infant.
+In one study, a higher chance of pyloric stenosis was seen in infants whose breastfeeding mothers were prescribed erythromycin at the time of birth or within ninety days after delivery.
+While we know the mothers were prescribed the medication, we do not know if they actually took it.
+An analysis of other available studies on this topic did not find an association between using erythromycin while breastfeeding and a higher chance for pyloric stenosis in the infant.

-Short-term use of erythromycin is generally considered to be compatible with breastfeeding.
-As with exposure to any antibiotic, the breastfed infant should be closely observed for adverse effects such as diarrhea, diaper rash, or thrush (yeast infection in mouth).
+Short-term use of erythromycin is generally considered compatible with breastfeeding.
+As with any antibiotic, the breastfed infant should be closely observed for adverse effects such as diarrhea, diaper rash, or thrush (yeast infection in mouth).
 Contact the baby’s healthcare provider if you notice any symptoms.
-Be sure to talk with your healthcare provider about all of your breastfeeding questions.
+Talk to your healthcare provider about all of your breastfeeding questions.

 There are no studies looking at possible risks to a pregnancy when the father takes erythromycin.
-In general, medications that the father takes do not increase the risk to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures at: https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/.
+In general, medications that the father takes do not increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.